Anabel Hoult, CEO

 Julie Harris is chief executive of Comparison Technologies, a comparison and switching company.
 She was previously chief executive of Upper Street Events, specialising in consumer-focused events, and a director of The Association of Event Organisers.
 Prior to that Julie was group managing director of Immediate Media Company and chief executive of the global insight, intelligence and analytics business WGSN.
 Julie has more than 25 years' experience in the print and digital environment, publishing market-leading print and online brands and building regional and global digital information businesses.
 She was appointed to the Which?
 Limited Board in September 2015.

-Ian Hudson was until recently chief executive of publisher Dorling Kindersley and previously chief executive of Penguin Random House International.
+Ian Hudson is executive director and managing director Consumer Publishing at Bloomsbury Publishing plc.
+Before joining Bloomsbury he was chief executive of publisher Dorling Kindersley and previously chief executive of Penguin Random House International.
 For 12 years Ian was a member of the Supervisory Board of international media group Bertelsmann and he is a former president of the UK Publishers Association.
 Ian trained to become a qualified accountant (FCMA) at British Rail before moving into publishing and media where, over 25 years, he has held a range of leadership roles with particular focus on content development, international markets, digital transformation and business turnarounds.
 Ian was appointed to the Which?
 Limited Board in November 2015 and is Chair of the Group Audit and Risk Committee.

 Over a 20-year career, Jon has built and scaled high growth product teams across multiple different consumer verticals, including communications (Skype, MSFT), media (Guardian, BBC) and high marketplaces.
 Jon was most recently Chief Product Officer at Trainline, helping to guide the business to one of London’s most valuable flotations of 2019.
 He has since been appointed a member of Silicon Valley Product Group, as their European-based partner.
 Jon was appointed to the Which?
 Limited Board in February 2020.